 8. Negotiation of a licensing agreement

-Below, find a handful of requirements your invention must meet before we can go further with our advisory.
-Your invention:
+Below, find a handful of requirements your innovation must meet before we can go further with our advisory.
+Your innovation:

 1. Must be your own